The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Bridget Riley's Early Light (signed) from 1987 is a striking screenprint, estimated to be worth between £9,000 and £13,500.
-This artwork has been sold 3 times at auction since its initial sale on 21st November 2005.
-Over the past five years, the hammer price has shown steady growth, with an average annual growth rate of 7%.
+The value of Bridget Riley's Early Light (signed) from 1987 is estimated to be worth between £9,000 to £13,500.
+This screenprint has an auction history of three sales since its entry to the market on 21st November 2005.
 The edition size of this artwork is limited to 75.

 Unlock up-to-the-minute market data on Bridget Riley's Early Light, login or create a free account today